shushi93/Resource-Screening/README.md

 <details>
 <summary>Download</summary>

-~~You can download the jar file from the [Modrinth](https://modrinth.com/project/resource-screening) (recommended).~~ [Since Modrinth is currently taking a long time to process new mods, you can download it from the CurseForge page, which is temporarily hosting my mod, until the Modrinth page is up: https://www.curseforge.com/minecraft/mc-mods/resource-screening/preview <br>
+You can download the jar file from the [Modrinth](https://modrinth.com/project/resource-screening) (recommended).
 Alternatively, you could choose to download it from the [releases](https://github.com/shushi93/Resource-Screening/releases) page.
 Then, put that jar file in the mods folder of your Minecraft folder.
 I recommend searching it up on YouTube for clearer instructions.
 The mod should work without any further configuration.